 Mr. Steinberger's political connections included writing relationships with Presidents Roosevelt, Truman, Kennedy, and Johnson, as well as writing or personal relationships with state governors and legislators.
 In 1961, Mr. and Mrs. Steinberger were invited to and attended the Kennedy Inauguration and Inaugural Ball.

-Mrs. Steinberger died on December 16, 1961.
+Mrs. Steinberger died December 16, 1961.
 Failing health forced Mr. Steinberger to resign from his various positions in 1970.
-He died on July 1, 1983 at the Lutheran Nursing Home, Minot, North Dakota.
+He died July 1, 1983, at the Lutheran Nursing Home, Minot, North Dakota.

 The collection also includes a few of Mrs. Steinberger's papers and photographs in connection with her involvement with conservation and the National Society of the Daughters of the Revolution and certificates from the Air Defense Command as a member of the Ground Observers Corps, and a certificate of merit from the American Mothers Committee.